EugeneN/twic/README.md

 # Run

 Go to https://apps.twitter.com/ and create a new app, consumer key and access token.
 Access level may be read only, or read and write if you would like to make a retweets.

+Go to https://www.firebase.com/signup/ and create a free account, then create an app or use the one provided by default.
+This cloud database is used to sync feed state between all the instances of the application you'll run.

 Then run this in a shell:

 ```
 $ git clone https://github.com/EugeneN/twic.git
 $ cd twic
 ```
 Put *Consumer Key (API Key)*, *Consumer Secret (API Secret)*, *Access Token*, *Access Token Secret* into a `Config.hs` file.

+Put *Firebaseio's app url* into a `Config.hs` file.

 Run next commands:

 ```
 $ cabal sandbox init